-A tentative daily schedule will be posted on OWL.
-Please check the posted schedule regularly in case of any changes.
+A weekly schedule will be posted on OWL.

 8. University Policy Regarding Illness

 8.1 Illness

 The University recognizes that a student's ability to meet his/her academic responsibilities may, on occasion, be impaired by medical illness.
 Illness may be acute (short term), or it may be chronic (long term), or chronic with acute episodes.
 The University further recognizes that medical situations are deeply personal and respects the need for privacy and confidentiality in these matters.
 However, in order to ensure fairness and consistency for all students, academic accommodation for work representing 10% or more of the student's overall grade in the course shall be granted only in those cases where there is documentation supplied (see below for process) indicating that the student was seriously affected by illness and could not reasonably be expected to meet his/her academic responsibilities.